Project Description

 Zoning Ordinance amendments regarding Accessory Dwelling Units and Zero Lot Line housing types have been developed by the Housing Options Review Work Group which is comprised of staff from the Allen County Department of Planning Services and the Fort Wayne Community Development Division.

-Phase 2 - Housing Options Zoning Ordinance Amendment
+Phase 2 - Housing Options Amendment - Underway

 The Housing Options Work Group staff is proceeding with the Phase 2 Housing Options Zoning Ordinance Amendment.
 This amendment will primarily focus on Zero Lot Line housing types.
-Public engagement for this amendment was conducted at the same time as the public engagement for the Accessory Dwelling Unit Amendment.
-See the tabs below and the timeline for additional information on this phase.
+Public engagement for this amendment was conducted at the same time as the public engagement for the Phase 1 Amendment.
+Housing Options work group staff will be conducting outreach on this amendment in June and July with Plan Commission Public Hearings planned for August 2025.

-Phase 1 - Accessory Dwelling Zoning Ordinance Amendment
+Phase 1 - Housing Options Amendment - Complete

-The Accessory Dwelling Unit Zoning Ordinance Amendment was recommended for approval by Allen County Plan Commission on November 21, 2024, and approved by the Allen County Commissioners on December 13, 2024.
+The Phase 1 Amendment primarily focused on Accessory Dwelling Unit housing types.
+It was recommended for approval by Allen County Plan Commission on November 21, 2024, and approved by the Allen County Commissioners on December 13, 2024.
 The final redline document can be downloaded here.
 The updated Allen County Zoning Ordinance can be found here.

 Fort Wayne Plan Commission recommended passage of a revised amendment at their January 27, 2025, Business Meeting.
 The revised amendment would allow Freestanding Accessory Dwelling Units as a Special Use to be approved by the Board of Zoning Appeals.
 The Fort Wayne City Council heard discussion on the amendment on February 25, 2025.
 The certified amendment came before the Fort Wayne City Council on March 25, 2025 and was approved.
 The final redline document can be downloaded here.
 The approved amendment can be downloaded here.
 The updated Fort Wayne Zoning Ordinance can be found here.